Coliving as an investment opportunity

 Investment in coliving continues to grow

-- In June 2020, Ivanhoé, Bouwinvest and Greystar launched a €1 billion coliving investment joint venture that will target acquisitions of new coliving developments, including ground-up developments and projects already under construction.
-(Inrev, 2020)
+- In June 2020, Ivanhoé, Bouwinvest and Greystar launched a €1 billion coliving investment joint venture that will target acquisitions of new coliving developments, including ground-up developments and projects already under construction (Invanhoe Cambridge, 2020)

 Coliving has proved to be COVID-19 resilient